 Another way to remove phosphorus is utilizing biological phosphorus removal, (BPR).
-This is where an environment is created that encourages specific bacteria to grow and take up the phosphorus instead of using chemical.
-We are in the process of trying to create those types of conditions and benefit from biological removal and in turn saving money on chemical usage.
+This is where an environment is created that encourages specific bacteria to grow and take up phosphorus instead of using chemicals.
+We are in the process of trying to create those types of conditions and benefit from biological removal and in turn save money on chemical usage.

 We monitor the dissolved oxygen content as well as oxidation/reduction potential (ORP).
 Maintaining a consistent dissolved oxygen level (DO) is crucial to a stable environment which encourages full treatment.